-When you eat hot peppers or take capsaicin as a natural health product, the capsaicin may improve your digestion by increasing the digestive fluids in the stomach and by fighting bacteria that could cause an infection.
+When you eat hot peppers or take capsaicin as a dietary supplement, the capsaicin may improve your digestion by increasing the digestive fluids in the stomach and by fighting bacteria that could cause an infection.
 It may also help fight diarrhea caused by bacterial infection.

 Is capsaicin safe?

 Experts in Canada generally consider capsaicin to be safe.
 But it can cause some unpleasant effects, especially for those who are not used to it.
 Be careful when you cook with or eat hot peppers.
 Begin with small amounts, and increase the amount as you get used to it.